dwyl/fields/README.md

 A collection of commonly used fields implemented as custom Ecto types with the validation, sanitising and encryption/hashing. <br />
 <!--
+TODO: update intro copy once we ship better docs!
-Ship your Phoenix App _much_ faster by using
+Ship your Phoenix App _much_ faster by using well-documented fields with built-in validation, testing, sanitising and encryption.
+See below for examples!
 -->